This is Your Brain on Ecstasy ^ Really!

 Can these lowered serotonin levels cause depression?

 Yes.
-MDMA use can lead to temporary yet prolonged periods of depression, for a few pharmacological reason.
+MDMA use can lead to temporary yet prolonged periods of depression, for a few pharmacological reasons.
 Perpetually low serotonin levels resulting from weekly MDMA use is one of these reasons.
 If you take ecstasy on a regular basis, you may be releasing and depleting your serotonin before it has a chance to fully replenish itself.
 This means you will be operating on lower-than-normal serotonin levels most of the time, and this can lead to depression.

 How does your brain make serotonin in the first place?
 Your serotonin brain cells produce serotonin when an amino acid called 5-Hydroxy-Tryptophan (5-htp) enters the cell and comes into contact with an enzyme called decarboxylese.
 The decarboxylase strips off a piece of the 5-htp molecule, resulting in 5-ht (another name for serotonin).
 There is plenty of decarboxylase in your brain cells, but 5-htp levels can vary.
 Some ecstasy users take 5-htp supplements to restore their depleted serotonin levels more quickly.
 L-tryptophan is another amino acid that will do the same thing, since it is a precursor of 5-htp.
 A diet high in tryptophan-containing proteins can also increase the amount of 5-htp in your brain, helping your brain build serotonin more quickly.